GioKvirika/MovieManagementApp/README.md

 It is assumed that the reader has at least some basic familiarity with the technologies used in this project in order to fully benefit from reading it.

+Also since this project was mainly for learning purposes (also for others), I have not used front end frameworks, since this way I believe readers can better see how to implement such project fully themselves (without dependencies on other frameworks).

 # Some Screenshots

 This is how the main page looks like: